-Operating Total Passenger Vehicle Ridership Miles Miles

-Hiawatha light rail transit \$25,080 9,863 48,681 1,955

-Northstar commuter raila 7,804 82 1,950 69
+Operating Expenditures Total Ridership Passenger Miles Vehicle Miles Hiawatha light rail transit \$25,080 9,863 48,681 1,955 Northstar commuter rail ^a 7,804 82 1,950 69

 NOTES: Ridership represents the number of passenger trips (boardings) on transit services.
 Passenger miles represent the total number of miles passengers traveled.
-Vehicle miles represent the total number of miles passengers traveled.
 Vehicle miles represent the total number of miles each vehicle traveled.
 Light rail transit and commuter rail trains may have more than one vehicle operating at a time.